PurvaDeekshit/AEM-Engineering-Test/README.md

 Used JUnit Test for the following tests:

-Controller test:
+1. Controller test:

-validInput - test covering positive scenario, where input is integer within the specified range.
+1.1. validInput - test covering positive scenario, where input is integer within the specified range.

-invalidInput - test covering a scenario, where input is not integer.
+1.2. invalidInput - test covering a scenario, where input is not integer.

-outOfRangeInputBelowMinimumValue - test covering a scenario, where input is less than the specified range.
+1.3. outOfRangeInputBelowMinimumValue - test covering a scenario, where input is less than the specified range.

-outOfRangeInputAboveMaximumValue - test covering a scenario, where input is greater than the specified range.
+1.4. outOfRangeInputAboveMaximumValue - test covering a scenario, where input is greater than the specified range.

-Functionality test:
+2. Functionality test:

-testValidInput - test if input parameter can be converted to integer.
+2.1 testValidInput - test if input parameter can be converted to integer.

-testInvalidInput - test if input parameter cannot be converted to integer.
+2.2 testInvalidInput - test if input parameter cannot be converted to integer.

-testValidInputRange -  test if input is in the specified range.
+2.3 testValidInputRange -  test if input is in the specified range.

-testInvalidInputRange - test if input is not in the specified range.
+2.4 testInvalidInputRange - test if input is not in the specified range.

-testGetRoman - test if the input is converted to roman numeral correctly.
+2.5 testGetRoman - test if the input is converted to roman numeral correctly.

-**Error Handling:**
+**Error handling:**

 Following scenarios are handled in the service and functional layer code.
 These errors are returned in plain text format.

-If input is not a positive integer - "Invalid input specified"
+1. If input is not a positive integer - "Invalid input specified"

-If input is within the specified range - "Invalid Input Range"
+2. If input is within the specified range - "Invalid Input Range"

-If input is null - "Null received while converting integer to roman"
+3. If input is null - "Null received while converting integer to roman"

-If input is empty - "Empty string received while converting integer to roman"
+4. If input is empty - "Empty string received while converting integer to roman"

-If minimum number is not less than maximum number - "Min number is greater than or equal to Max number"
+5. If minimum number is not less than maximum number - "Min number is greater than or equal to Max number"

-More details in attached report.

 **References:**